Bhavani-Rajan/Bhavani-Rajan.github.io/_posts/2019-10-24-forest-cover-classification.md

 ![Elevation vs Soil type for forest cover](/img/ele_st.png)

 ## Selection of the model
- I could not draw any conclution by the data exploration.
+ I could not draw any conclusion by the data exploration.
 So tried accuracy score using

   * Decision Tree model (81%)